-No matter how much the danger of online dating is stressed, it doesn’t change the fact that people are still hooking up with those they meet online.
+No matter how much the danger of online dating is stressed, people will never stop looking for love online.

 Come on, we are in a cyber world where people spend most of their waking hours online.
 In fact, people connect with others online more than they connect with people in real life.

 Is it possible to find true love online?

 People have married those they met online, especially via social media and internet dating websites, and they have a great relationship.
 Study reveals that 17% of marriages start through online dating.

 Is it possible to meet terrible people online?

 The internet offers great anonymity through which people can hide under to do unpleasant stuff.